 Outdoor Recreation Roundtable (ORR), in partnership with The VF Foundation, is thrilled to announce four communities receiving funding this year to implement their economic revitalization plans through outdoor recreation projects, infrastructure or activities.
 The selected communities are Fryeburg, ME; Grants, NM; Jasper, AL; and John Day, OR.
+Another community — Glenwood Springs, CO — was selected in 2021.
 This implementation funding is in addition to technical assistance supporting these and other communities received through the Recreation Economy for Rural Communities assistance program in partnership with the U.S. Environmental Protection Agency (EPA), the U.S. Department of Agriculture Forest Service (USFS) and the Northern Border Regional Commission (NBRC).

 The four selected communities stood out for their connection to rural economic development, a core focus for the outdoor recreation industry, particularly as the nation recovers from the COVID-19 pandemic.
 More Americans than ever looked to outdoor recreation as a means of physical and mental health this year and the trend is expected to continue.
 This is why ORR and the entire outdoor recreation industry are focusing attention on rural communities that want to plan for sustainable outdoor recreation as an economic growth engine through thoughtful, community-based plans.